Integer colorings with forbidden rainbow sums: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Natural Science Foundation of China (11871311, 11631014) and Shandong University multidisciplinary research and innovation team of young scholars.
+This work was supported by the Natural Science Foundation of China (12231018) and Young Taishan Scholars program of Shandong Province (201909001).
 Part of the work was done while the second and the third authors were visiting the School of Mathematics at Shandong University.
 They would like to thank the school for the hospitality they received.
+In addition, the authors thank Tuan Tran for pointing out the reference for Theorem~\ref{thm:staden}, and the anonymous referee for carefully reading the manuscript and providing many helpful comments.